pgwdbri/Portfolio/README.md

 # Portfolio

-#In this project I designed a potential portfolio webstie from scratch.
-The main objectives of this site included setting up placeholder images for future projects, creaing a navigation bar, including a photo and contact information and a feature that enlarges images when scrolled over.
+#In this project I designed a future portfolio website from scratch.
+The main objectives of this project included setting up placeholder images for future projects, creating a navigation bar, including a photo and contact information about me, and a feature that enlarges images when scrolled over.